R-Morgan/NGramCrackers/README.md

 next release and later versions constitutes the functionality goals for NGramCrackers.
 The programme is still quite unstable with major API changes planned.

+### Version 0.2.2
+    -- Changes to backend profiling functions now reflect their general
+       nature: Such functions will also profile larger ngrams than just words.

+### Version 0.2.1
+    -- Limited multiparagraph parsing is now available in NGramCrackers!

 ### Version 0.2.0
   -- Rudimentary profiling and extraction capabilities.